 The recipe came from my pile of hundreds of hand written recipes collected over the years.
 The scribbled notes came from a cooking session with a Chef at the Leela in Kovalam, Kerala on the West Coast of India.
 It is a Keralite dish, also common in Tamil Nadu.

-You might also like to try Pomegranate and Banana Salad, or Flattened Rice with Bananas and Honey.
-Have a look at all of our recipes from Kerala.
+Have a look at all of our recipes from Kerala or all of our Indian recipes.
 Explore some more information about Halwa.
-Our Banana recipes are here and here.
-You can also browse our Dessert recipes here. and here.
+Our Banana recipes are all here.
+You can also browse our Dessert recipes.
+Or simply explore our Early Spring dishes.

 In the West, we don’t cook much with bananas, preferring them raw, sliced, generally on top of desserts or sweet breakfast dishes.
 In India and SE Asia, the variety of bananas is much larger and they are used in sweet and savoury dishes, baked, roasted, deepfried, sauteed, steamed, or cooked long and slow to a beautiful sweet mash.